 - What makes a good site for reptiles and amphibians, and how management can improve populations or mitigate against declines

-- Legislation covering reptiles and amphibians, and their surveys
+- Legislation covering reptiles and amphibians, and their associated surveys

 - What plant species and communities are beneficial for these species

-- How understanding the behaviour and ecology of these species can help in field location and identification
+- How understanding the behaviour and ecology of these species can help you locate and identify them in the field

 By the end of the course, you will be able to: